 If you are applying for these positions please provide:

-- a cover letter showing how you meet the position requirements.
+- A cover letter showing how you meet the 5 Experiences Criteria Requested.

-- A reference letter that demonstrates your ability to engage other youth using social media and other communication tools
+- A current resume and a reference letter that demonstrates your ability to engage other young adults

 Statement Of Qualifications